std95174/docsite/docs/docs/05-team.md

 After receiving credentials from the team owner or admin, members can join a team via the following methods.

-#### 1. Login via Direct Team Link
+#### 1. Login via Team Link

-Visit the team login page in your browser, then enter your team account and password.
+Visit the Glows.ai team workspace login page in your browser, then enter your team account and password.

 ```bash
 https://platform.glows.ai/team/login